iansmithartist/houdini-public/README.md

 ## Houdini
 I'm sharing Houdini tips and tricks on [YouTube](https://www.youtube.com/@iansmithartist) ▶, and you can download example files from my public [Houdini repository](https://github.com/iansmithartist/houdini-public)⭐.

+For help downloading the repository, check out this video: [link](URL).

 If you find the content useful, you can support me on Ko-fi ☕.
 Tips go towards the costs of GitHub.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/U6U3TSXF2)